sncosmo/sncosmo/docs/bandpasses.rst

     >>> band2.dunit
     Unit("Hz")

-This generally creates a new bandpass object, unless the requested units are the same as the current units:
+This generally creates a new bandpass object, becuase the dispersion and transmission arrays sometimes need to be reordered to ensure that dispersion *values* remain monotonically increasing.
+However, if the requested units are the same as the current units, a new Bandpass object is *not* created: units are the same as the current units:

-    >>> band2 = band.to_unit(u.AA)
+    >>> band2 = band.to_unit(u.AA)  # band already has units of u.AA
     >>> band
     <Bandpass 'tophatg' at 0x37869d0>
     >>> band2